 Parkinson’s disease is one of the fastest-growing neurological conditions in the world.

-Around one in 37 people alive in the UK today will be diagnosed with Parkinson’s in their lifetime.
+Around one in 37 people alive in the UK today will be diagnosed with Parkinson’s at some point in their lifetime.

-The concept of using CBD oil for Parkinson’s disease is not a new one, but more research is needed until we know if this is a safe and effective treatment option.
+The concept of using CBD oil for Parkinson’s disease is not a new one, but more research is (as ever) needed until we can determine whether this is a safe and effective treatment option.

-In addition, those living with the condition may be curious to know how CBD oil may be used to enhance wellness and help individuals to cope with their symptoms.
+In the meantime, those living with the condition may be curious to know how CBD oil can be used to enhance wellness, and help people cope with their symptoms.